bvssvni/oup/README.md

 Oup - A content generation programming language (under work).

+##The Purpose of Oup

+1. Optimize expressions.
+2. Emit objects to backend.
+3. Display editable values of objects in real-time.
+4. Allow the user to edit the values for rapid prototyping and debugging.

 ##What Is Oup?

 Oup is a syntax strict programming language for content generation.